keplergl/kepler.gl/README.md

 - Default: `{}`

-Actions payload creator to replace default kepler.gl action.
+Actions creators to replace default kepler.gl action creator.
 Only use custom action when you want to modify action payload.

 ##### `mint` (Boolean, optional)